Where are you located?

 Yes.
 We feel it is very important to teach our campers both individual responsibility, as well as a responsibility to their cabin community.
 Campers are required, daily, to make their bed, keep their locker in order, and generally keep their individual space clean and free of clutter.
 Additionally, every day each camper is given a cabin chore to complete.
 This can vary from sweeping the cabin, taking out the trash, or cleaning the toilet areas.
 Also, in the Mess Hall, the campers take turns being the cabin waiter or hopper.
-Every day who ever is the waiter/hopper, they are required to set the cabin’s table, to bring all the food to the cabin’s table, and to clear away all the dishes once everyone is finished.
+Each day the waiter/hopper, is required to set the cabin’s table, to bring all the food to the cabin’s table, and to clear away all the dishes once everyone is finished.

 Can I talk to my son/daughter?

 Yes and no. We do not allow any phone calls for campers during their first week of stay.
-Beginning the second week, we allow campers staying for 4 weeks or longer a single phone call.
+Beginning the second week, we allow campers who are staying for 4 weeks or longer to receive a phone call.
 While we know speaking to your child is very important and can provide a sense of relief, we have a responsibility to provide a fluid, uninterrupted experience.
 In order to provide a growing experience for your child, we limit those phone calls caringly.
 You are allowed to “speak” to your child daily through email.
 We have a system where parents can log in and send their child an email.
 Emails are printed and delivered to the campers just like regular mail.
 We strongly encourage old-fashioned letter writing as a way to communicate with your camper and for your camper to communicate with you.
 Nothing beats receiving a letter in the mail!
-Click here to contact your camper.

 What type of sessions do you offer?

 Our most popular option is our 4-week session.
 Historically, either the first 4-week session or our last 3-week session is usually chosen.
 That said, we do have other options for all our campers and their needs: we have 2, 3, 4, 5 and 7 week sessions.
+The 2 week session is reserved for campers who will be attending FLC for the first time.
 We also inform all our families that if there is room, all our campers are welcome to extend their stay at FLC!

 Do you provide transportation?